Marlborough is situated in the north-east corner of the South Island. It is easily accessible by ferry, train, air, or road.

 Marlborough's main town, Blenheim, has a population of 24,183 and is the hub of the famous Marlborough wine district.
 Naturally, the town features many fine restaurants focused on local wines and food.
 It also has a stylish public art gallery, a museum and colonial village, glorious public and private gardens to visit, theatres and cinemas and shops to explore.

 From Blenheim you can take wine and food tours, garden tours, river boat cruises or start a day exploring from the i-SITE Visitor Centre at Blenheim Railway Station.

 Renwick, population 2,118, is a satellite village to Blenheim, right in the heart of the vineyards.
-It boasts a museum of agricultural history, a supermarket, pubs with local beers, accommodation and some service shops.
+It boasts a local history museum and public library, a supermarket, pubs with local beers, accommodation and some service shops.

 About 25 km north of Blenheim is the seaside town of Picton, population 4,056 and the starting point for walks, outdoor adventure eco-tourism, boating and cruises in and around Queen Charlotte Sound.
 As the ferry transit point from Wellington, Picton is geared to visitor needs with many cafés offering fresh food and excellent espresso, several fine craft galleries, grocery stores and a supermarket.

 Charming Havelock township, population 489 and the home town of Nobel physicist Lord Ernest Rutherford, is the greenshell mussel capital of New Zealand, celebrated in local restaurants.
 Havelock’s boat harbour is the access point to the stunning Kenepuru Sound and remote shores of Pelorus Sound.
 Boat trips leave regularly for fishing, mussel farm visits and scenic tours.